 Here’s a quick overview of three main types of federal loans:

-• Direct Unsubsidized Loans can go to undergraduate, graduate, and professional students, but you must pay the interest while you’re in school.
+• Direct Unsubsidized Loans can go to undergraduate, graduate, and professional students.
+They are not need-based but you are responsible for paying all interest, which begins accruing as soon as the loan is dispersed.

 • Direct Subsidized Loans are for undergraduate students who demonstrate financial need.
-The government pays the interest on these loans while you’re in school.
+The government pays the interest on these loans while you’re in school, during any deferment, and during the six-month grace period after you graduate.

 Private Student Loans